-The V-SERIES Array supports two levels of data security: Data-At-Rest Protection and Passkey Protection.
+The QV2020 and QV1020 support two levels of data security: Data-At-Rest Protection and Passkey Protection.
 The Data-At-Rest Protection is a feature provided in software versions 5.1.2 and later.
 These features must be enabled prior to initialization of the Array.
 Passkey Protection is an additional level of security that is enabled by default when Data-At-Rest Protection is enabled.